How to Grease ATV Zerk Fittings

-Grease can be good stuff.
-It keeps parts lubricated, protects them against water and corrosion, and stops dirt and debris from getting in between them.
+Grease keeps parts lubricated, protects them against water and corrosion, and stops dirt and debris from getting in between them.
+The zerk fittings (or grease fittings) on an ATV benefit from occasional greasing.

-Tools and Parts Needed - Greasing ATV Zerk Fittings
+Tools and Supplies - Greasing ATV Zerk Fittings

 Step 1.
 Unscrew the barrel from the grease gun.